phu0ngng/nccl/doc/source/nccl1.rst

 In versions 1.x, NCCL had to be initialized using ncclCommInitAll at a single thread or having one thread per GPU concurrently call ncclCommInitRank.
 NCCL 2.x retains these two modes of initialization.
 It adds a new mode with the Group API where ncclCommInitRank can be called in a loop, like a communication call, as shown below.
-The loop has to be guarded by the Group start and stop API.
+The loop has to be guarded by the Group start and end API.

 .. code:: C